 Is there a Wayfarer association in Finland

-Are there any good books about dinghy cruising?
+Are there any good books or magazines about dinghy cruising?

 The most adhered to book on the topic is The Dinghy Cruising Companion written by Roger Barnes.
 I recommend that book.

 American Small Craft Advisor magazine has excellent information for dinghy cruisers, although the perspective is American.
 Then, when Americans are passionate about something small you better listen carefully.